Am I drinking too much caffeine?

-Is caffeine bad for my heart?
+Is drinking tea and coffee bad for my heart?
 And how much caffeine is too much?

 BHF dietitian Victoria Taylor says:

 While there is often concern about the links between caffeine and heart health, a moderate amount of tea or coffee (four or five cups a day) should be fine for most people.
 Research shows that this level of caffeine intake shouldn’t be detrimental to your heart health, affect your cholesterol levels or heart rhythm.

 Although drinking coffee has been shown to increase blood pressure, this effect is usually temporary and is minimised over time if you drink caffeinated drinks regularly.
 Some people are more sensitive to caffeine and can experience palpitations.
 If this is you, then it’s sensible to avoid caffeine.
 Remember that caffeine is found in quite a few sources including: tea, green tea, coffee, energy drinks, cola and chocolate.

 Remember that caffeine is found in quite a few sources including: tea, green tea, coffee, energy drinks, cola and chocolate